 Board of Directors > Elections > Elections FAQ

-Candidates must be 1) an owner of at least a 25 percent interest in a Tahoe Donner residential property and 2) in good standing with the association (all assessments paid and not subject to any suspension of membership privileges.
+A candidate must be: 1) an owner of at least a 25 percent interest in a Tahoe Donner residential property; and 2) in good standing with the association with all assessments paid and not subject to any suspension of membership privileges.
 Owners are not eligible if a co-owner of their Tahoe Donner property is currently serving on the board, if they are employees of the association, or if they have held two consecutive terms of office on the board.
 There is no requirement that owners be full-time or part-time residents.

-Candidates must submit an application by May 1, 2014, 4 p.m. on May 1, 2015.
-Application forms will be available in the Member Services office, Northwoods Clubhouse, beginning April 1, 2014, or can be mailed upon request (call 530-587-9431).
-After verification that candidates meet qualifications, they are invited to submit a Candidate’s Statement, due Thursday, May 8, 2014, by 4 p.m., which will be reproduced and included in the board election packet that is sent to property owners in late May.
-Finally, candidates may participate in Candidate’s Night, Saturday, June 7, 2014, to present their ideas about serving on the board and to answer questions from property owners.
+Candidates must submit their application before 4 p.m. on May 1, 2015.
+Application forms will be available starting April 1, 2015 in the Member Services office at Northwoods Clubhouse or can be mailed upon request.
+After verification that the applicant meets qualifications, the candidate will submit a candidate’s statement, due by 4 p.m. on May 8, 2015, that will be reproduced and included in the board election packet sent to property owners in late May.
+Finally, candidates are invited to participate in Candidates’ Night, Saturday, June 6, 2015, to directly present their ideas about serving on the board to property owners and answer owners’ questions.

 Serving on the board is an important responsibility and a challenging personal commitment that requires time.
-While there is no monetary compensation, board members are rewarded with the satisfaction that comes with meeting challenges, guiding policy and operations and, in general, contributing to a well-run association.
-Monthly board meetings are normally held on the third Saturday of each month and last most of the day.
-A briefing packet is prepared for each meeting is prepared by staff and a significant amount of time is required to prepare for board meetings; that is, to review and research information, including meeting with Staff to clarify issues, if needed, in order to be well prepared for board meetings.
-Additional special board meetings may be required to review items that cannot wait until monthly meetings.
-Each board member also serves as a liaison to at least one of the association’s committees and is expected to attend committee meetings.
+While there is no monetary compensation, board members are rewarded with the satisfaction that comes with meeting challenges, guiding policy and operations and contributing to a well-governed association.
+Regular board meetings are held once a month, normally on the fourth Saturday, and usually encompass a full day.
+A briefing packet for each meeting is prepared by staff and a significant amount of time is required to prepare for board meetings; that is, to review and research information in the packet, including meeting with staff, if appropriate.
+Occasional special meetings may be required to review items that cannot wait until monthly meetings.
+Each board member also serves as a liaison to one or more of the standing committees serving the association and this involves attendance at regular committee meetings.

 Get involved by volunteering with Tahoe DonnerRead More